 An innovation initiative without the occasional visit and input from a catalyst is destined to create a product/service that will look great inside the bubble created by the team but pop when it tries to scale up and actually work in the marketplace.

-4. Include mentors from inside and outside the company – No innovation team can possibly have the depth and breath of skills, talents, and abilities to create effective innovations.
+4. Include mentors from inside and outside the company – No innovation team can possibly have the depth and breadth of skills, talents, and abilities to create effective innovations.
 There will always be blind-spots or gaps in expertise or experience.
 A panel of mentors needs to be recruited to help the team for a few hours a week.

 For example… If the team does not have experience in physical product design, find an expert and bring them in for consultation.
 If no one on the team can create a budget then bring someone in to assist.